menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 #### CLI Subcommand Limit
 We have decided that the maximum level of subcommands is three i.e. `donor update donations --option`

-#### CLI Testing
-After a discussion with Marina (senior tutor), we've decided that instead of testing the CLI by running its `main()` and providing raw user input, we will instead assume the framework is fully functional, and instead test any methods called by the `run()` method within a particular CLI command.
-This way we're only unit testing internal methods.

 #### Gson Library
 We've decided to use GSON library for parsing json files.
 This will be used for saving data to .json and importing data from .json.

 #### PICOCLI
 We have decided to use PicoCLI library to aid in the creation of our CLI.
 This was because unlike similar libraries, picocli is up to date and is continually worked on.
 It also the modern equivalent of other such libraries.
 Using this library makes our code easy to read and maintain.

+#### TESTING
+Because we are using external libraries such as PicoCLI and GSON, we do not need to test a lot of codebase.
+This is because
+* GSON and PicoCLI have their own testing which ensure that their libraries are working correctly
+    * This reduces the amount of code we need to test considerably.
+We can rely on PICOCLI to deal with user input so we do not need to worry about testing this.
+    * GSON has their own tests to ensure that writing to files and reading from files will work as expected
+* We are manually testing saving and importing (for now).
+* After a discussion with Marina (senior tutor), we've decided that instead of testing the CLI by running its `main()` and providing raw user input, we will instead assume the framework is fully functional, and instead test any methods called by the `run()` method within a particular CLI command.
+This way we're only unit testing internal methods.